Nightpl3x/ISCD/README.md

 #####
     $ import keras.engine as KE

 to
 #####
     $ import keras.engine.topology as KE

+### When receiving 'what() std::bad_alloc' as output
+1) Reduce the thread usage on the raspberry pi's cpu by uncommenting the following lines

+    $ tf.config.threading.set_intra_op_parallelism_threads(1)
+    $ tf.config.threading.set_inter_op_parallelism_threads(1)
+    $ tf.executing_eagerly()

+located right after the imports in the Mask_RCNN/mrcnn/model.py

 E) Changelog:

-Before using the MS Coco Training Weights I had to manually alter the following mrcnn.model lines in this order (changes are included in the file of this project):
+Prior to using Training Weights I had to manually alter the following lines in Mask_RCNN/mrcnn/model.py in this order (changes are included in said file of this project hoewever):
-    •  Line 951
+    •  Line 958 ff.
-    •  Line 702
+    •  Line 709
     •  Line 27
-    •  Line 2135 ff
+    •  Line 2141 ff.

 ### If you are facing issues regarding modules do the following #